RuthHaverty/code_to_genomes/wk5/scripts/github_repository.md

 ### Challenge
 We talked last week about the importance of open science, documentation and reproducibility.
 The best way to test your protocol in the dry or wet-lab is to get someone else to try it.
 This is also true for your code.
 You should add one person in the group as a collaborator to your repository.
 They should be able to clone your repository, run your code and provide feedback.

+* Try to run your collaborator's code.
+What issues did you encounter?
+* Raise those issues with your collaborator as an issue on GitHub.
+* Try to fix the issues that your collaborator raised.
+* Push the changes to your repository.

+#### Points for reproducibility

+* Use a consistent and clear coding style
+* Document your data sources and transformations
+* Use relative paths and portable formats
+* Automate your workflow and analysis
+* Test and debug your code
+* Use version control
+* Share your code and data